darkking007-bit/DARK-JARVIS/README.md

 All other credits mentioned on top of scripts

-Anything missing kindly let us know at [Daisy Support](https://t.me/DaisySupport_Official) or simply submit a pull request on the readme.
+Anything missing kindly let us know at [Jarvis support](http://t.me/jarvisupport) or simply submit a pull request on the readme. jarvisjarvispp

-## Daisy X the telegram Bot Project
-DaisyX-v2.0 (Base AioGram)

 ## Special Credits